 The bivariate analysis identified several factors associated with the digestive carriage of MDR-E, reflecting the complexity of the individual, therapeutic, and environmental determinants of antimicrobial resistance.
-Male sex was associated with a significantly higher risk of MDR carriage (OR = 3.07; 95% CI: 1.60–6.02; p < 0.001), consistent with previous studies suggesting that men may experience greater environmental and occupational exposures and differences in hygiene practices and health care-seeking behavior than women[25].
-Similarly, married participants had higher odds of MDR carriage (OR = 3.53; 95% CI: 1.84–6.94; p < 0.001), possibly due to increased intra-household transmission facilitated by crowding and close contact [49].
+Male sex was associated with a significantly higher risk of MDR carriage (OR = 3.07; 95% CI: 1.60–6.02; P < .001), consistent with previous studies suggesting that male subjects may experience greater environmental and occupational exposures and differences in hygiene practices and health care-seeking behavior than women[25].
+Similarly, married participants had higher odds of MDR carriage (OR = 3.53; 95% CI: 1.84–6.94; P < .001), possibly due to increased intra-household transmission facilitated by crowding and close contact [49].
 No significant associations were observed with age or education level, which aligns with the findings of other community-based studies, where sociodemographic factors were less predictive than behavioral and environmental exposures[20].
 Hospitalization within the past year, recent antibiotic usage (less than three months ago), and the origin of the antibiotic prescription, especially self-medication, were strongly linked to the presence of MDR bacteria.
 These factors are frequently mentioned in various studies, underscoring the impact of medical history and antibiotic usage habits on the proliferation of antimicrobial resistance[10,19,38].
 Most of the antibiotics used were third-generation cephalosporins (ceftriaxone) and fluoroquinolones (ciprofloxacin), which are known to apply significant selective pressure, encouraging the development of resistant bacterial strains.
 In settings with limited resources, the lack of regulation in accessing antibiotics leads to improper practices such as self-medication, sharing medications, inadequate dosing, and early cessation of treatment [50].
 These actions contribute to the selection and persistence of multidrug-resistant strains within the gut microbiota, aiding their spread throughout the community [51].
 Living in areas where livestock is raised, eating foods derived from animals, having limited access to clean drinking water, and participating in hunting were identified as key environmental factors linked to the presence of MDR[4].
 This underscores the importance of the interplay between environmental conditions, dietary habits, and human activities in the proliferation of antimicrobial resistance.
 The movement of individuals, along with contaminated food and animals, plays a significant role in the global spread of public health threats, including the dissemination of resistant organisms[14,52].
 Overall, these findings highlight the urgent need to strengthen rational antibiotic use in the community, regulate antibiotic sales, improve health education, and develop microbiological surveillance systems to limit the spread of multidrug-resistant Enterobacterales outside hospital settings.

 CONCLUSION